greenarrow/austerusG/README.md

 very short so it would be unusual for the line queue on the firmware to not be full.

+On POSIX systems you can build austerus-core as a setuid binary that will raise the priority of its own process.
+This can be a good idea if running on low power hardware that has other processes running.

+    $ make SETUID=1
+    # make SETUID=1 install

 ### austerus-send

 Simple program for printing gcode files while displaying progress.